 Militarisation is understood as the expansion of military culture, symbolism and attitudes into civilian space.
 It is reinforced through wide reaching and powerful media campaigns that serve to promote the military and the defence industry expansion.

 Defence has the highest advertising budget of any single government department - in 2017-2018 it peaked at \$76.4 million - all paid for by tax payers.
-Marketing and advertising is an effective means of promoting Defence and normalising militarisation in Australia.
+Marketing and advertising is an effective means of promoting Defence and normalising the military in civilian spaces.